sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/programming.md

 # Programming SidecarTridge Multi-device
 {: .no_toc }

 This section provides developers with in-depth guidance on programming the Multi-device board.
-It covers the ROM emulation, the asynchronous and synchronous programs and how to develop the firmware and drivers.
-It also covers deployment procedures, debugging strategies, and optimization techniques.
-A thorough understanding of these topics is essential for developing efficient, stable, and maintainable software for Multi-device.
+It mainly covers the development of new applications or "microfirmware apps" for the RP2040 microcontroller.
+The guide is structured to help you understand the architecture of the Multi-device board, the microfirmware apps, and how to set up your development environment.

+{: .warning}
+This guide applies to the new version 2.0 of the firmware in alpha stage.

 <details open markdown="block">
   <summary>